Silent Hill f

 is a 2025 survival horror game developed by NeoBards Entertainment and published by Konami Digital Entertainment.
-It is a standalone spinoff of the Silent Hill franchise.
+It is a standalone spin-off of the Silent Hill franchise.
 Set during the 1960s in the fictional Japanese town of Ebisugaoka, it follows high school student Hinako Shimizu as she navigates the town after it is consumed by fog, while solving puzzles and fighting grotesque monsters to survive.

-Silent Hill f was released for PlayStation 5, Windows, and Xbox Series X/S on September 25, 2025, following an early access release two days prior for customers who pre-ordered the Deluxe Edition.
+Silent Hill f was released for PlayStation 5, Windows, and Xbox Series X/S on September 25, 2025, following an early access released two days prior for customers who pre-ordered the Deluxe Edition.
 It received generally positive reviews and sold over 1 million copies in the first day after launch, making it the fastest-selling entry of the series.
+As of April 2026, Silent Hill f has since sold over 2 million units, 6 months after its release.